vidulum/documentation/docs/getting-started/maintenance.md

 catching_up: false
 ```

-If status if ***flase*** it means node is fully synchronized.
+If status if ***false*** it means node is fully synchronized.
 At that point you should see in explorer that your node start signing blocks again.